Benjamin Moore Collingwood – not your everyday warm gray!

 In this kitchen (below), notice how the undertone of Collingwood rises on the left-hand side.
 I LOVE it, but it’s unusual, as the undertone is USUALLY more passive (considerably).
-To get this actual look, you may need a colour with MORE undertone or even a colour that’s more of a purple-hue.
+To get this actual look, you may need a colour with MORE undertone or even a colour that’s more of a violet hue.

-This next photo shows Collingwood’s purple undertone in a more natural, expected state…
+This next photo shows Collingwood’s violet undertone in a more natural, expected state…

 62 is a great LRV because it’s a depth the ‘average room’ can handle.
 With Collingwood having this LRV, if your room gets adequate lighting (natural or otherwise), it will hold its own.
 If you have an OVERLY bright room, any paint colour with this LRV (or higher) will wash out, as will Collingwood.